wonderpush/wonderpush-cordova-sdk/README.md

 NotificationServiceExtension(WonderPushExtension)[4385] <Notice>: [WonderPush] Failed to write attachment to disk: Error Domain=NSCocoaErrorDomain Code=4 "The folder \M-b\M^@\M^\0.jpg\M-b\M^@\M^] doesn\M-b\M^@\M^Yt exist."
 UserInfo={NSURL=file:///private/var/mobile/Containers/Data/PluginKitPlugin/73E48A8F-696D-460C-AEB8-BD83674DD158/0.jpg, NSUnderlyingError=0x1762e4b0 {Error Domain=NSPOSIXErrorDomain Code=2 "No such file or directory"}, NSUserStringVariant=Folder}
 ```

-While the actual cause stay a mystery for us, the solution is simple: uninstall your application, and run it again using Cordova.
+While the actual cause is mysterious, the solution is simple: uninstall your application, and run it again using Cordova.

 ### 4) Use WonderPush SDK in your application